 In addition, we offer technical certificates in both emphasis areas, which allows each student to learn the technical aspects of each.
 The student can learn to cook or manage a department within one of the various hospitality fields of their choice.
 Technical certificates require less class time, but allows for sufficient knowledge to enter the workforce earlier and begin a career.

-In Arkansas, through March 2015, hospitality employment is up over 7% (year-over-year) and is the only employment category in the State that is up over 5%.
-According to Bureau of Labor Statistics.
+According to Bureau of Labor Statistics through March 2015, hospitality employment in Arkansas is up over 7% (year-over-year) and is the only employment category in the state that is up over 5%.

 Anyone with a desire to enter an exciting field that provides opportunities to travel, interact with people, expand their knowledge of cooking or business management or utilize their personality or talent to make a rewarding career.